luxsrc/gray/README.md

 * Always at the top level, all the groups that are not named "grid" will be considered time levels.
 The names of such groups has to be their time.
 For example, possible groups names would be "1.0", "1.1", "1.2", ...
 The group "1.0" contains variables at that time.
+The groups have to be in alphanumerical order.
 * In each group, the following datasets have to be defined.
 Gamma_ttt, Gamma_ttx, Gamma_tty, Gamma_ttz, Gamma_txx, Gamma_txy, Gamma_txz, Gamma_tyy,
   Gamma_tyz, Gamma_tzz, Gamma_xtt, Gamma_xtx, Gamma_xty, Gamma_xtz, Gamma_xxx,